jmhrpr/tor/README.md

+---

 ### Technical Overview of Client/Service Interaction with PoW Defenses Enabled

 A `+` before function name signifies the function is new in this fork.
+Searching for temporary tag `HRPR` in code reveals new additions.

 **Service: Configuration**